-We’re all in this together and we’ll get it done!
-Since you’re reading this, it is safe to say that you are serious about getting your finances in order and are looking for some free printables to make life a bit easier.
+Since you’re reading this, it is safe to say that you are serious about getting your finances in order and are looking for a free printable expense tracker to make life a bit easier.
 We have all the tools ready for you.

 We all need a good visual on where our money is going.
 It helps to see where you spend money and is the first step to help make decisions on what to change.